Business structures in Australia

 Now, as a sole trader, you are personally liable and there is no separation between your personal assets and the business’s assets - they are one and the same, unlike the company structure.

-On the other hand, a company does allow a separation between your assets and the business’s assets.
+In contrast to the sole trader structure, a company does allow a separation between your assets and the business’s assets.

 You are liable to the value of your company assets only.